Google Business Profile Post Image Size Best Guide (2022)

 The recommended size for Google Business Profile Post Images is 540 by 405 (minimum resolution), with an aspect ratio of 4:3.
 A 540×405 pixel is the standard image size that will appear correctly on the post thumbnail and the post itself, as seen in the example Google Business Profile Post below.

 The below example uses an image with text.
-You can see that the image has been sized correctly to 540 by 405 px (4:3 ratio) and the Google Business Profile Post Image shows all of the text.
+We have correctly sized the image to 540 by 405 pixels (4:3 ratio), and the Google Business Profile Post Image shows all the text.

-You may find yourself using many pictures with embedded text in your posts.
-Posts, Offers, and Events may require images with some text on the image itself.
-How do you ensure that the text on the pictures is legible and sharp enough for Google Business Profile?
+You may use many pictures with embedded text in your posts.
+Posts, offers, and events may require images with some text on the image itself.
+How do you ensure the text on the pictures is legible and sharp enough for the Google Business Profile?

-It is important to size your image correctly to appear as expected on the post and thumbnail.
-Upload an extensive image, and Google Business Profile will probably crop some of the details of the image to fit it into the post frame and thumbnail.
+It is important to size your image correctly so that it appears as expected on the post and thumbnail.
+Upload an extensive image, and Google Business Profile will probably crop some details of the image to fit it into the post frame and thumbnail.
 While this might be acceptable for generic post images, it might be problematic if the image contains valid text or information that needs to be seen on the thumbnail and the post itself.

-See below an example of an image with text that was sized incorrectly and was cropped by Google Business Profile:
+See below an example of a cropped image with text that was sized incorrectly for Google Business Profile:

 Google Business Profile Image Post Text & Critical Content 1:1 Aspect Ratio

-It is also critical the text and other objects that are important when viewing on your free Google Website (your-website.business.site) be included within a 1:1 aspect ratio.
-This is because on the desktop Google displays a view of all your Google Business Profile posts together on a Chooser page in columns in which the images are displayed in a 1:1 format.
+It is also critical that the text and other essential objects when viewing your free Google website (your-website.business.site) have a 1:1 aspect ratio.
+This is because, on the desktop, Google displays a view of all your Google Business Profile posts together on a Chooser page in columns in which the images are in a 1:1 format.

 This image shows our https://ideatogrowth.business.site/ as an example of the 1:1 aspect ratio requirement: